 In a large organization that receives hundreds of sales requests in a day, manually updating the ERP and several other legacy systems can create a huge backlog and cause significant delays in order processing, which may ultimately result in loss of sales opportunities.
 Additionally, these manual tasks could potentially introduce processing errors into the system.

-You can trigger these UiPath robots and processes at any stage of an Oracle Integration process using the UiPath RPA adapter.
-Use the RPA adapter in Oracle Integration to create a connection to the UiPath Orchestrator—a web-client where the robots are deployed and robot-process associations are defined.
-Then use this connection to create an integration to UiPath by specifying the automated process to execute, robot to use, and input/output data mappings.
-See UiPath Resources and Create Integrations in Using Integrations in Oracle Integration Generation 2.
+You can trigger these bots at any stage of an Oracle Integration process using the Automation Anywhere RPA adapter.
+Use the RPA adapter in Oracle Integration to create a connection to the Control Room.
+Then use this connection to create an integration to Automation Anywhere by specifying the type of bot to execute and the corresponding details.
+See Automation Anywhere Documentation and Create Integrations in Using Integrations in Oracle Integration Generation 2.

-In addition, when a UiPath robot finishes executing an automated process, you can bring the flow back to the process in Oracle Integration and maintain complete control of your business workflow.
-You can also introduce a backup flow for review or escalations, in case of exceptions or errors encountered while executing automated processes.
-Thus, you can combine UiPath RPA with Oracle Integration to create highly-efficient, reliable end-to-end process automation, thereby boosting workforce productivity and customer service.
+In addition, when an Automation Anywhere bot finishes its execution, you can bring the flow back to the process in Oracle Integration and maintain complete control of your business workflow.
+You can also introduce a backup flow for review or escalations, in case of exceptions or errors encountered while executing bots.
+Thus, you can combine Automation Anywhere RPA with Oracle Integration to create highly-efficient and reliable end-to-end process automation, thereby boosting workforce productivity and customer service.